cara-care/caramel/README.md

 ## Caramel for web
 If you'd like to use caramel components for your web applications, you can do this using [react-native-web](https://github.com/necolas/react-native-web).
 We have prepared an example project for you [here](https://github.com/cara-care/caramel-web).
 And here it is in action: https://caramel-web.cara.care/.

+Unfortunately the web version can not support all the components. `BottomActionSheet`, `Container`, `Slider` and `CoverScrollView` are currently not usable on web.

 ## Want to contribute?
 We always welcome your help.
 If you want to help develop caramel further, you can use our [Storybook](https://storybook.js.org/docs/guides/guide-react-native/) project on https://github.com/cara-care/caramel-storybook.
 With Storybook's help, you can see the visual representations of what you did and easily test everything.